Table of Contents

 We offer a unique debt solution service that is partnered with Equifax, a world leader in providing consumer credit report data.
 This means we can provide instant access to all your major debt without you having to search through paperwork.
 Furthermore, we have gained the support of the NatWest Accelerator Programme for business and have a multiyear relationship with the organisation.
 We have extensive and unique knowledge of personal finances that goes far beyond debt solutions – so you can trust that you are in safe hands.

-We have debt specialist on hand who could write off up to 81% your debt
+We have debt specialists on hand who could write off up to 81% of your debt

-With our unique technology we can find all your major debts with few click
+With our unique technology we can find all of your major debts within a few clicks

 The answer to this question depends on the situation you are in and what actions you have already taken.
 In some cases, it is possible to stop Moorcroft from taking any action against you by simply speaking with them and resolving the issue.
 This method is often successful as Moorcroft has a reputation for providing reasonable options for debt repayment and may agree to a payment plan that works for both parties.

-However, if you are already in a difficult financial situation and have been unable to keep up with payments, then this is unlikely to be an option.
-In such cases, it may be necessary to look into additional options such as IVA which is designed to help those in debt.
+However, if you are already in a difficult financial situation and have been unable to keep up with payments, this is unlikely to be an option.
+In such cases, it may be necessary to look into additional options, such as IVA, which is designed to help those in debt.

 What is an IVA?

-An IVA (Individual Voluntary Arrangement) is a formal agreement between yourself and your creditors that sets out a payment plan which allows you to make repayments over a set period of time (usually five years).
-During this period, the interest on the debt will be frozen and you will no longer be pursued by Moorcroft Debt Recovery.
+An IVA (Individual Voluntary Arrangement) is a formal agreement between yourself and your creditors that sets out a payment plan that allows you to make repayments over a set period (usually five years).
+During this period, the interest on the debt will be frozen, and you will no longer be pursued by Moorcroft Debt Recovery.

 I’ve received a letter from The Moorcroft Group: What shall I do?

 If you receive a letter from The Moorcroft Group, it is best to take action as soon as possible.
-The letter will usually provide details of the debt that you owe and how they want to be repaid.
-It is important to read through the letter carefully and understand what you are being asked to do.
+The letter will usually provide details of your debt and how they want to be repaid.
+It is important to read the letter carefully and understand what you are asked to do.
 You could contact them directly to explain your situation and to seek advice on the best way forward.

 What to do after getting a Moorcroft Group PLC letter?

 When receiving a letter from The Moorcroft Group, it is important to act quickly and seek advice as soon as possible.
-The first step is to speak to an adviser who can provide you with information about the options available, such as an IVA.
-This will help you to understand your debt situation and the potential consequences of not taking action.
+The first step is to speak to an adviser who can provide you with information about options, such as an IVA.
+This will help you understand your debt situation and the consequences of not taking action.

 If you decide that an IVA is the best solution for your situation, then it is important to speak to a qualified insolvency practitioner who can help you set up the arrangement with The Moorcroft Group.
 They will be able to negotiate on your behalf and ensure that all parties are happy with the proposed plan.

-If you are struggling with your debt and have received a letter from The Moorcroft Group, then it is important to take action as soon as possible.
-Look into all of the options available to you, such as an IVA.
+If you are struggling with your debt and have received a letter from The Moorcroft Group, it is important to take action as soon as possible.
+Look into all the options available, such as an IVA.
 This can help you get back on track financially and stop Moorcroft for free.
 Speak to a qualified insolvency practitioner for more information and advice.

 What happens if I ignore their letters?